Who is LIDC

 After graduating from Dartmouth College in 1966, Mike Ransmeier served 4 years in the US Army Special Forces.
 After his service in the Army he earned his Law degree from in 1973 from the University of Michigan.
 After working in other law firms for over 15 years, he formed the Law office of Michael M. Ransmeier in 1989, which he still operates to this day with his son Joe.
 When not practicing law or fulfilling his duties as a director of LIDC, Mike enjoys reading, classical music, opera, gardening, travel, and outdoor sports.
 In addition to LIDC, Mike’s volunteer work includes Grafton Regional Development Corporation, and he is a Selectman for the Town of Landaff and the Sr. Warden for the Church of the Epiphany in Lisbon.

-Christine Sheley has been in banking and financial services for over forty years and currently is Regional Vice President of Union Bank with responsibility for the NH branches.
+Christine Sheley has been in banking and financial services for over forty years and most recently retired as Regional Vice President of Union Bank with responsibility for the NH branches.
 She holds a master’s degree in Community Economic Development from Southern NH University.
 Chris’ other activities include serving the Town of Littleton as a Trustee of the Trust Funds, as Board Member at Grafton Regional Development Corporation, as Treasurer at the Women’s Rural Entrepreneurial Network and serves as Treasurer of the Littleton Industrial Development Corp.
 When not at her desk, you will find her hiking, fishing, or flying.

 John Starr has been active in civic duty for more than 50 years, which started with joining the Marines from 1967 – 1970 including 18 months in Vietnam.
 After graduating from Columbia University and working a stint on the Trans-Alaskan Pipeline, he and his wife Maggie Moved to Bethlehem, NH to start their Business Starr Construction and raise their family.
 While running their business, John was also a member of the NH National Guard, where he was deployed in Operation Iraqi Freedom II for 12 months in 2004.
-Locally, he serves on the Boards of LIDC, North Country Healthcare, and North Country Home, health, and Hospice Agency.
-Previously, he has volunteered as a Scout Master for the local Boy Scout troop, and has been a board member of Habitat for Humanity Ammonoosuc Affiliate, Littleton Regional Hospital, Profile School Board, Home Builders and Remodelers Association of NH, and the NH Building Code Review Board.
+Locally, he serves on the Boards of LIDC, .
+Previously, he has volunteered as a Scout Master for the local Boy Scout troop, and has been a board member of Habitat for Humanity Ammonoosuc Affiliate, Littleton Regional Hospital, North Country Healthcare, North County Home Health and Hospice, Profile School Board, Home Builders and Remodelers Association of NH, and the NH Building Code Review Board.
 He enjoys sports, skiing, canoeing, hiking, woodworking, and autos.

 Currently living with her husband Jim in Franconia, Carol Walker has been involved Economic Development in the North Country through her involvement on various boards since 1993.
-Carol has worked as a Commercial Loan Officer for Woodsville Guaranty Savings Bank since 2002 and at Northern Community Investment Corporation, Indian Head Bank North and Norwest Corporation for more than 20 years prior to that.
+Carol recently retired as a Commercial Loan Officer for Woodsville Guaranty Savings Bank, and worked at Northern Community Investment Corporation, Indian Head Bank North and Norwest Corporation for more than 20 years prior to that.
 Her volunteer efforts include her current position as a director of LIDC since 2007 (she was secretary from 2007 – 2014), North Country Council treasurer from 2005 – 2010, Grafton County Economic Development Council director from 2000 – 2007, and Littleton Regional Hospital Auxiliary treasurer from 1993 – 2000.

 Paul J. McGoldrick, Director Emeritus